3D Printing FDM (Fused Deposition Modelling)

 Materials

 We keep a good supply of PLA plastic.
-We can order more material as required, though we also welcome people bringing their own material in to use on our machines.
+We can order more material as required, though we also welcome people bringing their own material.
 New materials are being developed regularly including metal composites.
-Examples are on display in Fab Lab Limerick.

 flex